 We have a special focus on the ways that the juvenile justice & criminal justice systems affect the health and well being of communities and their residents in Los Angeles and beyond.

 Although WitnessLA is Los Angeles-based, as its name suggests, our reporting stretches well beyond LA, and we often partner with news organizations in other parts of the state and nation to extend our reach still farther.

-For this reason, new models like ours, and those of other nonprofit news organizations, are filling crucial gaps in reporting.
+For this reason, new independent models like ours, and those of other excellent nonprofit news organizations, are filling crucial gaps in reporting.

 At WitnessLA we consider it a necessity and privilege to do so.

 Awards & Recognition

 Since our launch in 2007, WitnessLA’s reporting has been honored by The Missouri School of Journalism, The Society of Professional Journalists, and The Southern California Journalism Awards.

-Our generous and valued supporters include: The California Endowment, The Fund for Investigative Journalism, The Institution for Justice and Journalism (which gave us our first grant, through a fund sponsored by the Ford Foundation).
+Our generous and valued supporters include: The California Endowment, The Fund for Investigative Journalism, The Institute for Justice and Journalism (which gave us our first grant, through a fund sponsored by the Ford Foundation).